APHA-CSU/bTB-reprocessing/README.md

             `$resultsbucket` is s3 uri of the output bucket `$resultsfolder` is the directory name for the output files from the data processing `$jobsToRun` the job number to be selected for running from the jobsheet
+7. `ctl-A ctl-D` to detach from the screen which will leave the script running.
+Lot out from the instance.
-7. That's it.
+8. That's it.
 The instance will automatically shutdown when the all batches have been processed.
+Logs will be saved on s3 to confirm completion.